-- making a complaint under this policy; - participating or cooperating in any investigation related to this policy; or - being associated with a person who has made a complaint under this policy or who has participated in any related procedures will be considered a violation of this policy.
+- Reporting an incident or making a complaint under this Policy; - Participating or cooperating in any investigation related to this Policy; - Being associated with a person who has made a complaint under this Policy or who has participated in any related procedures, will be considered a violation of this Policy, the OHSA and/or the Code.

-10. Legal Rights
+11. Legal Rights

-Nothing in this policy prevents or discourages an individual from pursing any rights under the Code, the OHSA or other applicable legislation.
+Nothing in this Policy prevents or discourages an individual from pursing any rights under the Code, the OHSA or other applicable legislation.
 Individuals retain their right to exercise all legal avenues that may be available to them, including seeking legal advice and taking legal action as required.
-Further, nothing in this policy precludes a complainant from speaking publicly about their complaint.
+Further, nothing in this Policy precludes a complainant from speaking publicly about their complaint.